Nonconceptual Mental Content

 To account for this difference in the way in which the same object is perceptually represented Peacocke argues that there is an additional layer of nonconceptual content that he calls proto-propositional content, which involves objects, properties, and relations rather than concepts (Peacocke 1992).
 This level of content accounts for the way in which the square is perceived.
 When it is perceived as a square one perceives a symmetry about the bisectors of the sides, and when it is perceived as a diamond one perceives a symmetry about the bisectors of its angles.
 The content is nonconceptual since the observer need not have the concepts of symmetry, or angle, or side, that are mentioned in specifying the content of his perception.

 This proposal provides an attractive way of capturing the distinctive features of the phenomenology of perception highlighted in the previous section (see 4.1 above).
-Peacocke's account of nonconceptual content is analog, unit-free and possesses the appropriate fineness of grain.
-What is not so clear, however, is how it can be applied beyond the domain of perception.
-It may well be that certain subpersonal states have such nonconceptual contents — those associated with the subpersonal underpinnings of vision are obvious candidates.
+Peacocke’s account of nonconceptual content is analog, unit-free and possesses the appropriate fineness of grain.
+Nonetheless, as Cahen (2019) has recently argued, such an externalist account of nonconceptual content, though it may capture the phenomenology of perception, is in tension with internalist commitments pertaining to the rational role of perception.
+Another source of difficulty is that it is not so clear how such an account can be applied beyond the domain of perception.
+It may well be that certain subpersonal states have such nonconceptual contents—those associated with the subpersonal underpinnings of vision are obvious candidates.
 But the representational states implicated in tacit knowledge of syntactic theory, for example, do not fit this model.

 Tye suggests a different notion of robustly nonconceptual content of perception (Tye 2005).
 According to Tye, perception involves Russellian nonconceptual content.
 This is supposedly in conflict with Peacocke who, in discussing the experience of perceiving the tilted square, claims at one point that “We must, in describing the fine-grained phenomenology, make use of the notion of the way in which some property or relation is given in the experience” (Peacocke 2001a, p.
 240).
 Appealing to a way in which the property of being a square is perceived is in conflict with Tye’s coarse-grained account of the content of perception which is required for his broader representationalist account of conscious perception (see the entry on the contents of perception (section 7) and the entry on representational theories of consciousness).
 Thus, Tye proposes that in perceiving the tilted square, perception doesn’t represent the property of being a square in two possible ways, but rather that in addition to representing the property of being square it represents various other properties; which additional properties are represented will determine the way the square appears.
 One suggestion is that when the figure is perceived as a square, the property of being tilted is represented, and when it is perceived as a diamond the property of being upright is represented.
 These are represented properties of the object, not ways in which the property, being square, is represented.